Elizabeth Norment, who played Nancy Kaufberger, died between seasons 2 and 3.

 Michael Kelly's (Doug Stamper) real-life daughter Franke and son Clinton make an appearance in Chapter 36 as Doug's niece and nephew.
 They even have the same names.

 Role-Ending Misdemeanor: Almost like Show-Ending Misdemeanor.
-Following actor Anthony Rapp's allegation against Kevin Spacey that he sexually assaulted him when he was 14, Netflix first announced that the show will conclude with season six.
-They then suspended production on said season and fired Spacey after more accusations of sexual harassment and assault came out, including, most damningly, some from the set of the show itself.
+After actor Anthony Rapp accused Kevin Spacey of molesting him when he was 14, Netflix first announced that the show would conclude with season six.
+They then suspended production on the season and fired Spacey after more accusations of sexual harassment and assault came out, including, most damningly, some from the set of the show itself.
 It was eventually decided that the show's sixth and final season would be completed with Robin Wright as the sole lead.

 Separated-at-Birth Casting: Kelly AuCoin, who plays Doug Stamper's brother Gary, seems to have been cast because he looks like a spitting image of Michael Kelly.